cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Minibot (n.):** A way to spend thousands of dollars on Tetrix motors for the least impressive demo feature ever.~Billfred

+**Money (n):** 1.The paper substance that is vital to any teams success 2. usually following the word get (get money) 3.
+The reason there are sponsors (see sponsors) 4. something we all need more of~Ginger Bread

 **Mountain Dew (n.) :** Fuel that powers the programmers.
 See Pizza.~Beaker

 # N